AureKad/Grocery-App/README.md

 # Grocery-App
-App which saves what groceries you want to buy
+App which saves what groceries you want to buy.
+The dimensions are adjusted for a phone.